kaist-cs101/kaist-cs101.github.io/documents/main.md

 ### Pass exam
 In the first week of the semester, we offer a "Pass Exam," which students who have already learned programming can take to fulfill the CS.10001 requirement.
-**For this spring semester, the exam will be held at March 4th, 19:15.
-The place is E11 Room 307.**
+**For this fall semester, the exam will be held at TBD, 19:15.
+The place is TBD.**

-The pass exam consists of a 120-minute programming exam that covers programming in Python as taught in CS.10001.
+The pass exam consists of a 150-minute programming exam.
 Note that the pass exam can consists of CS.10001 modules like cs1robots, cs1media, and cs1graphics modules.
+Accessing any website excluding the exam platform is strictly prohibited.

+**If you pass the exam with an A- or better, you cannot discard the score.
+You should accept your CS.10001 score.**
 If you pass the exam with a B- or better, you can choose to accept the score as your CS.10001 score or to give up the score and take the CS.10001 course.

 You can find more information about the pass exam on the KAIST portal’s announcement board.
 According to the KAIST rule from ART, **only those who have never taken the CS.10001 can apply for the waiver exam.**
 If you need more information about pass exam, please mail to ART.